 We know that some animal proteins are more responsible than others for emitting methane gas, consuming and polluting water and requiring large amounts of land.
 Just look at this chart below and you’ll see a couple of very obvious offenders at the top of the list: beef and lamb.

 Also, think about how your pet’s food is packaged.
-Bags of dog food are heavy – think of their impact from shipping alone.
+Bags of dog food and cat food are heavy – think of their impact from shipping alone.
 Remember also that the bags are made from multi-layer plastic and are not recyclable, which makes them even more disastrous to our environment.
 For more on packaging, check out What to Look for in Sustainable Pet Packaging.

 There's also many new fresh pet food businesses that provide home delivery.
 Fresh food and meat requires refrigerated transportation, which is the worst climate offender in terms of transport.